johnmtayag/Amazon-Recommender-System/README.md

 <br>
 <b>Figure 24.b (Upper Right):</b> Visualizing the outliers identified along the PC2 axis using the interquartile range method
 <br>
-<b>Figure 29.a (Left):</b> Visualizing the outliers identified along the PC1 axis using the z-score method.
+<b>Figure 24.c (Lower Left):</b> Visualizing the outliers identified along the PC1 axis using the z-score method.
 No high outliers for were identified, so the figure only shows the low outliers.
 <br>
-<b>Figure 29.b (Right):</b> Visualizing the outliers identified along the PC2 axis using the z-score method
+<b>Figure 24.d (Lower Right):</b> Visualizing the outliers identified along the PC2 axis using the z-score method
 </div>
 <br>